rahinm/Hasher/README.md

 (either as text string or hex-encoded string) or the contents of an input file.
 The HMAC key can also be expressed as either text format or hex-encoded format.

-This tool is a clone of the HashCalc tool from SlavaSoft (https://www.slavasoft.com/hashcalc/index.htm) and written in Java for cross- platform compatibility.
+This tool is inspired by the HashCalc tool from SlavaSoft (https://www.slavasoft.com/hashcalc/index.htm) and written in Java for cross- platform compatibility.